ENGLISH | ITALIAN

 We also may make Personal Data accessible for Advertisers for data analytics purposes.
 In such case Advertisers are not in a position to see, have direct access or download individual data attributes.

-Data Platforms we work with include: Xandr Inc., Widespace AB, Beeswax, Google Ireland Ltd., The Trade Desk Inc., Adform A/S, Adobe Systems Inc., LiveRamp Inc, Oath EMEA Limited, Facebook, Inc., Zeotap Gmbh, Captify Ltd, Experian Srl., Mailchimp, Verizon Media, Xandr.
+Data Platforms we work with include: Xandr Inc., Widespace AB, Beeswax, Google Ireland Ltd., The Trade Desk Inc., Adform A/S, Adobe Systems Inc., LiveRamp Inc, Oath EMEA Limited, Facebook, Inc., Zeotap Gmbh, Captify Ltd, Experian Srl., Mailchimp, Verizon Media, Xandr, and Bonjoro.

 We store User Data in data centers provided by third parties (such as by AWS).